 A: It is often possible, and entirely appropriate, to have a child baptized in the same place as parents and grandparents.
-In fact, it serves to underscore our belief in the Communion of Saints, in all times and places.
-Again, you should speak with the rector as soon as possible, who will want to ascertain, among other things, that you attend church where you live.
-You will also understand, of course, that you may need to accommodate Saint Mary’s schedule.
+In fact, it serves to underscore our understanding of the Communion of Saints, the lovers of God in all times and places.
+Again, you should speak with the Rector as soon as possible, who will want to ascertain, among other things, that you attend church where you live.
+And, of course, you may need to accommodate Saint Mary’s schedule.

 Q: Are there certain times when we can be sure that Holy Baptism will be administered?
 That could certainly help us with our planning.

 A: Yes.
 The Prayer Book lists specific times when Holy Baptism is particularly appropriate:

 - The Feast of the Baptism of Our Lord (the first Sunday after 6 January)

 - The Great Vigil of Pascha (the evening before Easter, the Feast of the Resurrection)

 - The Day of Pentecost (50 days after the Feast of the Resurrection)

 - All Saints’ Day (1 November), or the Sunday after All Saints’ Day

 - at The Bishop’s Visitation (the date varies)

 In addition, Holy Baptism is appropriate throughout the Great 50 Days.
 It is also common for us to administer Baptism several times during the summer months.